As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 If you feel that the majority of the annoying noises are coming from inside the fridge, then by all means try soundproofing it.
 You may even find that this is actually the most helpful thing you could’ve done.

 The product I’d go with here is mass loaded vinyl again.
 Not only is this for the density and weight it adds, but also because it’s actually quite thin considering how heavy it is.
-Before adding anything inside the fridge however, turn it off and allow it to defrost.
+Before adding anything inside the fridge, however, turn it off and allow it to defrost.
 You want a dry, clean surface free from any obstructions.

 - Clean down the inside of the fridge and remove all shelves (and food).

 - Measure and cut 5 pieces of mass loaded vinyl to size for the back, sides, top, and bottom.
-Do bear in mind the space this’ll take up, as a quarter-inch thick material will take up over an inch of space here.
+Do bear in mind the space that’ll take up, as a quarter-inch thick material will take up over an inch of space here.

 - Fix the mass loaded vinyl to your fridge’s walls using glue.
 Make sure to leave holes for the drip tray and grooves for the shelves, along with anything else that should be in the fridge.